inveniosoftware/training/04-running-invenio/README.md

 We are now running only the database, Elasticsearch, Redis and RabbitMQ service containers.

+> Warning: please note that ``SQLite`` should not be added as part of the Docker installation.
+This would create a database file that can not be shared amongst the different services.

 ## Step 2: Understanding your Python environment

 When developing a Python project, we usually want to manage our environment in